 Catherine O’Grady teaches Civil Procedure, Constitutional Law, Professional Responsibility, and an upper-class seminar on collaborative problem solving and decision making.
 Professor O’Grady’s research focuses on constitutional law and the intersection of lawyering and social psychology principles.
-For example, in a recent article, The Role of Speculation in Facial Challenges, Professor O’Grady offers a framework for analyzing constitutional facial challenges of novel state statutes before they go into effect in the state, and in another recent article, Wrongful Obedience in the Professional Practice of Law, Professor O'Grady applies social psychology principles on obedience to the professional work hierarchies in the practice of law.
-Her current work in progress entitled Behavioral Legal Ethics, Moral Decision Making, and the New Attorney’s Professional Development analyzes the emerging field of behavioral legal ethics and the psychology of ethical decision making for the new attorney.
+For example, in a recent article, The Role of Speculation in Facial Challenges, Professor O’Grady offers a framework for analyzing constitutional facial challenges of novel state statutes before they go into effect in the state.
+Professor O'Grady's recent articles in social psychology and lawyering include Wrongful Obedience in the Professional Practice of Law, which applies social psychology principles on obedience to the professional work hierarchies in the practice of law, and Behavioral Legal Ethics, Decision Making, and the New Attorney’s Unique Professional Perspective, which analyzes the emerging field of behavioral legal ethics and the psychology of ethical decision making for the new attorney.

 Wrongful Obedience and the Professional Practice of Law, 19 J. L. Bus. & Ethics 9 (2013).